 Born in 1947 in Newtown, Pennsylvania, Alan Magee attended art school in Philadelphia and, in 1969, began working as an editorial and book illustrator in New York.
 Among his regular clients were Time, Atlantic, Playboy, New York Magazine, The New York Times, and Simon & Schuster, Ballantine, Avon, and Bantam Books.
-During the 1970s Magee produced paintings for the covers of books by Graham Greene, Saul Bellow, Bernard Malamud, John Irving, Henry Miller, Edward Abbey, Yasunari Kawabata, Yukio Mishima, Stanley Elkin, John Neihardt, Ken Kesey, Russell Hoban, Agatha Christie, Patrick White, Arkady and Boris Strugatski, and others.
+During the 1970s Magee produced paintings for the covers of books by Graham Greene, Saul Bellow, Bernard Malamud, John Irving, Henry Miller, Edward Abbey, Agatha Christie, Patrick White, Arkady and Boris Strugatski, and others.

 His illustrations received numerous awards including an Americanl Book Award in 1982, Awards of Excellence from Communication Arts magazine and from the Society of Illustrators, Playboy magazine’s Annual Editorial Award, and awards from the Art Directors Clubs of Los Angeles, Chicago and New York.

 Books of Alan Magee’s paintings include, Stones and Other Works, published by Harry N. Abrams in 1986, Alan Magee 1981-1991, published by the Farnsworth Art Museum in 1991, and Archive, Alan Magee Monotypes, published by Darkwood Press and Spectrum Concerts Berlin in 2000.
-Alan Magee: Paintings, Sculpture, Graphics, a major book of the artist’s work, was released in October 2003.
+Alan Magee: Paintings, Sculpture, Graphics was released in October 2003.
 Resistance, by Barry Lopez, with monotypes by Alan Magee, was published by Knopf in 2004.

 Magee has received awards for his painting from the American Academy and Institute of Arts and Letters and the National Academy of Design.
-Several documentary films have been made about his work including the Maine PBS production, Alan Magee, Visions of Darkness and Light, and Alan Magee, Maine Master by the Union of Maine Visual Artists.
-Alan Magee: art is not a solace, a feature documentary about the artist’s work, was released in September 2019 at (CIFF), the Camden International Film Festival.
+Several documentary films have been made about his work including the Maine PBS production, Alan Magee, Visions of Darkness and Light, and Alan Magee, Maine Master by the Union of Maine Visual Artists..
+A. feature documentary, Alan Magee: art is not a solace, by P. David Berez and David Wright, was released in 2019.

-Magee’s works can be seen in many public collections including The Fine Arts Museums of San Francisco, the Museum of Fine Arts, Boston, The Art Institute of Chicago, The National Portrait Gallery, the US Capitol, the Portland Museum of Art, The Delaware Art Museum, the Farnsworth Art Museum, and the Columbus Museum of Art.
+The artist’s works can be seen in public collections including The Fine Arts Museums of San Francisco, the Museum of Fine Arts, Boston, The Art Institute of Chicago, The National Portrait Gallery, the US Capitol, the Portland Museum of Art, The Delaware Art Museum, the Farnsworth Art Museum, and the Columbus Museum of Art.